andreaseger/rb-libsvm/README.md

 Currently this package includes libsvm version 3.16.

+## changes from febelings version

-Uses OpenMP to paralleize libsvm for SVC_Q as described [here](http://www.csie.ntu.edu.tw/~cjlin/libsvm/faq.html#f432).
+- Uses OpenMP to paralleize libsvm for SVC_Q as described [here](http://www.csie.ntu.edu.tw/~cjlin/libsvm/faq.html#f432).
 Set number of threads like this `export OMP_NUM_THREADS=8`
+- all output from libsvm is reenables but redirected to stderr capture both seperately like this `(cmd | tee stdout.log) 3>&1 1>&2 2>&3 | tee stderr.log`

 ## Dependencies